therealkevind/COP4520A2/README.md

   After they've requested a cupcake *N*-1 times, they announce that everyone's visited (and optionally eat the cupcake that's brought, as no one else will).
   (In other words: If *N* is 1, they announce on their first visit because they've already requested cupcakes 0 times; otherwise, they announce immediately after requesting the (*N*-1)th cupcake.)

-(There's a similar strategy possible where the leader instead gorges themself on cupcakes the other guests provide, but that has the same number of minimum visits to the labyrinth and more visits on average.
-It also has the side effect of the leader being the only one to eat cupcakes, and them having to eat *N* cupcakes.)
+There's a similar strategy possible where the leader instead gorges themself on cupcakes the other guests provide, but it's less efficient: it requires at least as many visits, and slightly more on average (except in the trivial *N*=1 case) because their initial visit can reveal nothing about other guests.
+(It also has the side effect of the leader being the only one to eat cupcakes, and them having to eat *N* cupcakes.)

-## Example execution
+## Example
 In my implementation, guest 0 is always the leader.
 ```
 > java -cp ./bin App 1 3 31